j-nagar/recipes-and-ratings-analysis/README.md

  frameborder="0"
  ></iframe>

-This histogram, which shows the distribution of the protein amount by PDV across all recipes that are 150% PDV or lower, in order to eliminate extreme outliers, stipulates that the main peak of the recipes fall in the 10% to 15% PDV range (~16000 recipes), with a secondary peak at around 25% to 30% PDV (~12000 recipes), and the majority of the recipes (95% of them) fall in the 5% to 50% PDV range.
+This histogram, which shows the distribution of the protein amount by PDV across all recipes that are 150% PDV or lower, in order to eliminate extreme outliers, stipulates that the main peak of the recipes fall in the 0% to 7% PDV range (~60,000 recipes), and the majority of the recipes (95% of them) fall in the 5% to 50% PDV range.
 This right skewed distribution indicates that most recipes are relatively low to moderate in protein, but there still exists a long tail of higher protein recipes.

 ### Bivariate Analysis